flyingmachine/brave-clojure-web/content/7-read-and-eval.md

 magic and mysticism.
 Each chemical substance was its own force of nature with no rational relationship to other chemicals.
 Chemical reactions were proof of the supernatural.
-The philosopher's stone &nbsp; the supreme obsession of alchemsists &nbsp; was not just a wonder tool for transmuting base metals into gold; it was also a metaphor for transcending duality and reaching enlightenment.
+The philosopher's stone &mdash; the supreme obsession of alchemsists &mdash; was not just a wonder tool for transmuting base metals into gold; it was also a metaphor for transcending duality and reaching enlightenment.